 If you’re interested in buying a new iPad Pro in 2021, you’ll want to track the latest rumors as we push toward the rumored release date.

-Apple does its best to keep new products in the shadows, but rumors and leaks are inevitable and we’ve seen numerous iPad Pro rumors emerge in recent weeks.
+Apple does its best to keep new products in the shadows, but rumors and leaks are inevitable and we’ve seen numerous iPad Pro rumors emerge.

 In addition to keeping an eye out for hardware and software rumors, you’ll also want to keep an eye out for supply chain rumors.